simplyfarzad/blog/_posts/2023-04-04-make_it_stick.md

 We have two types of practices, massed and interleaved/varied.
 Massed practice is when we go through a subject all at once and interleaved/varied practice is when we change the subject that we are working on every once in a while.
 The latter helps us to identify the solutions (usually mixed types) in an unfamiliar situation, same as real life.

 > The elements that shape our intellectual abilities lie with in our own control.
 Understanding this, enables us to see failure as a badge of effort and a source of useful information - the need to dig deeper or try a different strategy.
 When learning is hard, we are doing important work.
 Striving and setback are essential if we are to surpass our current level of performance toward true expertise. **Making mistakes and correcting them builds the bridge to advanced learning**

+Research says that the knowledge gained from rereading is transistory and it is bad for three reasons: it is time consuming, it does not result in durable memory, and it deceives us into thinking that getting familiar with the text is the same as knowing the content. *The amount of study time is no measure of mastery*

+**Learning is stronger when it matters, when it is personal.**